 Site123 is not your typical drag-and-drop builder.
 Instead, it’s more like a point-and-click builder.
 You click a button to add or edit content, and then click what you’d like to add from the side menu.
 It’s a good alternative if you get frustrated with dragging not always working smoothly.

-Like Wix (a user favorite), it also uses AI to build you a custom theme.
-You answer a few basic questions about the type of website you’re trying to make, and it gives you a functional website.
+Like Wix, it also uses AI to build you a custom theme.
+You go to the Site123 homepage, answer a few basic questions about the type of website you’re trying to make, and it gives you a functional website.